CP Violation in the $B_s^0$ system: CP violation in decays and direct measurements of

 The LHCb collaboration has measured CP violation asymmetries in $\Bs\to\Km\pip$ (\cite{Aaij:2012qe}) and $\Bs\to\Kp\Km$ (\cite{Aaij:2013tna}).
 These measurements share the same level of complexity as the measurements of asymmetries mediated by the interference between $\Bs-\barBs$ mixing and CP violation in direct decays: they require a determination of the flavor of the decaying $\Bs$, a time-dependent analysis to disentangle $A_{CP}$ from the $\Bs$ production asymmetry, in addition to a careful determination of all the instrumental asymmetries discussed before.
 An important advantage that enables the LHCb experiment to perform these measurements with high precision is the excellent hadron identification efficiency and purity provided by the ring imaging Cherenkov (RICH) detectors (see \cite{Adinolfi:2012qfa}).
 As an illustration, Fig.~\ref{fig:invmass} shows the invariant mass spectra for different species of $B\to hh$ final states.
 There is excellent separation between different particle species.

 Using the formalism of Ref.~\cite{Aaij:2013iua}, the CP asymmetry is related to the raw asymmetry through

 with

-where $A_D$ represents the detection efficiency asymmetry, that is derived from raw asymmetries measured for decays with known $A_{CP}$, $\kappa _s=-0.033\pm 0.003$\cite{}, and $A_P$ is the $\Bs-\barBs$ production asymmetry, derived from a fit to the time-dependent measured asymmetry. $A_P$ introduced an oscillatory component that makes it possible to measure the production asymmetry unambiguously.
-(More prolific $\Bs$ decays are used here.)
+where $A_D$ represents the detection efficiency asymmetry, that is derived from raw asymmetries measured for decays with known $A_{CP}$, $\kappa _s=-0.033\pm 0.003$\cite{Aaij:2012qe}, and $A_P$ is the $\Bs-\barBs$ production asymmetry, derived from a fit to the time-dependent measured asymmetry.
+The parameter $\kappa _s$ accounts for the dilution of the effect of the production asymmetry due to the fast $\Bs$ oscillations and is given by

+$A_P$ introduced an oscillatory component that makes it possible to measure the production asymmetry unambiguously.
 Note that $A_P$ has a very marginal effect on $A_{CP}$ because the fast flavor oscillations greatly diminish the correlation between the flavor at decay time with the flavor at production time.
 The final result is $A_{CP}(\Bs\to\Km\pip)=0.27\pm 0.04\pm 0.01$ where the first error is statistical and the second systematic.

-The study of the CP asymmetry and branching fraction of the decay $\Bs \to \Kp\Km$, combined with the knowledge of the corresponding observables in $\Bd\to\pip\pim$ can in principle be used to determine the CKM angle $\gamma \equiv \arg(-V_{ud}V_{ub}^{*}/V_{cd}V_{cb}^{*})$ or $-2\beta _s$, if U-spin be a valid symmetry of the strong interaction.
+The study of the CP asymmetry and branching fraction of the decay $\Bs \to \Kp\Km$, combined with the knowledge of the corresponding observables in $\Bd\to\pip\pim$ can in principle be used to determine the CKM angle $\gamma$, defined in Eq.~(\ref{gamma_def}), or $-2\beta _s$, defined in Eq.~(\ref{betas}), if U-spin be a valid symmetry of the strong interaction.
 The LHCb collaboration, using their measurements of $CPV$ observables in $\Bs\to\Kp\Km$, performs two analyses to determine either $\gamma$ or $\beta _s$ \cite{Aaij:2014xba}.
 Here we quote the first analysis, that uses the measured value of $\beta _s$ (and neglecting Standard Model penguins) to derive

 This value is consistent with the $\gamma$ value derived from tree-level decays.
 Further understanding of U-spin symmetry breaking as well as penguin pollution is needed to assess the impact of this measurement.